openaq/openaq-python/README.md

 ## Development

-Code is styled according to [black](https://github.com/psf/black), imports are sorted using [isort](https://pycqa.github.io/isort/) and code is linted using [ruff](https://github.com/astral-sh/ruff).
+Code is styled according to [black](https://github.com/psf/black), imports are sorted using [isort](https://pycqa.github.io/isort/), and code is linted using [ruff](https://github.com/astral-sh/ruff).

-Codebase can be automatcally formatted and linted by running:
+Codebase can be automatically formatted and linted by running:

 ```console
 hatch run style:fmt